 Equality and diversity centre

 The principal role of the La Trobe Equality and Diversity Centre (EDC) is to promote full and equal participation for all students and staff of La Trobe University and to foster an environment free of discrimination and harassment.
 It aims to promote the principles inherent in international, national and state legislation related to human rights, anti-discrimination and equal opportunity.
 Support is available to students who have a disability, mental health issue or a medical condition.
 Services are provided for students with hearing impairments.
 Assistance varies according to the individual needs of students following an evaluation with a Disability Liaison Officer.
 For more information click here.

-Child care facilities providing both full-time and sessional care are available on or nearby most La Trobe campuses.
+Childcare facilities providing both full-time and sessional care are available on or nearby most La Trobe campuses.
 Check out the list of facilities.